grburgess/popsynth/paper.md

 This project was inspired by conversations with Daniel J. Mortlock wherein we tried to calibrate an analysis method we will eventually get around to finishing.
 Inspiration also came from wanting to generalize the examples from Will Farr's lecture note [@selection].
-I am thankful to contributions and critique from Francesca Capel.
+Francesca Capel acknowledges financial support from the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy
+- EXC-2094-390783311.

 # References